oobabooga/text-generation-webui/README.md

 Optionally, you can use the following command-line flags:

-    `--model model-name`: load this model by default.
+    --model model-name: load this model by default.

 ## Presets